Behind the Work → Wireless Social

 Research & Insight

 The leading provider of WiFi to the U.K.’s hospitality sector, Wireless Social don’t lack brand awareness.
-They’re embedded in the market through a litany of partnerships, with a peripatetic leadership team, visible across industry conferences and reports, and a database of 25m+ users.
+They’re embedded in the market through a litany of partnerships, with a peripatetic leadership team, visible across industry conferences, and a database of 25m+ users.

 However, while Wireless Social spoke with sufficient volume to be heard, it lacked the clarity to cut through the noise.

-Wireless Social has grown at pace by aligning itself with the industry; by focusing on the operator; by being readily available and overdelivering; and by favouring sales and one-to-one relationships over consistent and considered marketing activity.
+Wireless Social has grown at pace by aligning itself with the industry; focusing on the operator; being readily available and overdelivering, and favouring sales and one-to-one relationships over consistent and considered marketing activity.